xinabox/Python-OC03/README.md

-# uBit-OC03
+# py-OC03
-OC03 uPython library for MicroBit
+Python module for OC03